Best daily deals

 If you often find yourself getting into heated battles with your friends for control of music playback during hangouts, you’ll enjoy Spotify Blend.
 It combines your music interests with those of your friends to create a shared playlist.
 The Spotify Blend playlist will incorporate songs that you and your friends have saved, as well as songs that you think you will like.

-As for TIDAL, the only semi-social feature is that you can share a song from the TIDAL app to your social media profiles, which is also a feature on Spotify.
+The only semi-social feature of TIDAL is the ability to share a song from the TIDAL app to your social media profiles, which is also a feature on Spotify.

 TIDAL vs Spotify: What extra features does each service provide?